estelle/flexbox/draft/03_flexbox_items.md

         Some text
     </aside>

 In example 2 , the `aside` is the flex container.
 The comment and white-space only text nodes are ignored.
 The text node containing "some text" is wrapped in an anonymous flex item.
 The header, image and text node containing "some text" are all flex items.
 As the image is a flex item, the `float` is ignored.
-Even though images and text nodes are inline-level nodes, being flex items, (as long as they are not absolutely positioned) [XXX is () correct?] they are blockified.
+Even though images and text nodes are inline-level nodes, being flex items, they are blockified.

 Code Example 3: